AdelaideAuto-IDLab/SecuCode/README.md

 3. An additional `JUMP_TO_APP` command is written after all `LOAD` commands.

-4. After writing all of the commands, a "Done" message is sent containing an MAC for the data in the download zone -- if the MAC is valid, the bootloader then starts interpreting the messages.
-If a brownout occurs at any stage before this message all commands will be lost without being interpreted (since the tag will lose it's copy of the key, and never be able to validate the MAC).
+4. After writing all of the commands, a "Done" message is sent containing a MAC for the data in the download zone.
+If the MAC is valid, the bootloader then starts interpreting the messages.
+If a brownout occurs at any stage before this message all commands will be lost without being interpreted (since the tag will lose its copy of the key, and never be able to validate the MAC).

 5. After validation the bootloader starts executing the `LOAD` commands and writing to executable memory, the LOAD command should not write to memory segments reserved by the bootloader (see discussion MPU configuration below).
 If a brownout occurs any time during this process, the new firmware will be partially written to tag, but will be dead code (i.e. will not be ever executed by the bootloader) since the `app_valid` flag is not set.